-Wainscoting is one of the best ways to dress up a boring room.
-And for a historic home’s bathroom nothing fits better than breadboard wainscoting.
-We’ll walk you through the best way to install a true beaded-plank wainscoting by highlighting one of our latest projects.
+Beadboard wainscoting is one of the best ways to dress up a boring room.
+And for a historic home’s bathroom, nothing fits better than that original beadboard wainscoting style.
+I’ll walk you through the best way to install a true beaded-plank wainscoting by highlighting one of our latest projects.

 - Beaded-plank boards in 3/4″ or 1/4″ thickness.